chrisjsewell/PyGauss/docs/source/system.rst

 The system was realised with the Python programming language, which is widely used in the scientific community and has a number of existing, well-developed scientific packages.
-The cclib package has been utilised as a data parser, initially this has focussed on parsing files output from the Gaussian programme (e.g. optimisation, frequency and population computations) but is extensible to many other DFT programmes.
-The Numpy package is used to carry out statistical computations, whilst the Pandas, Matplotlib and chemlab packages are interfaced with to provide visualisation of the data.
-Finally the IPython package can be used to provide the user with an interactive interface to the system from where they can create extensible and reusable analysis.
+The cclib package has been utilised as a data parser,[1] initially this has focussed on parsing files output from the Gaussian programme (e.g. optimisation, frequency and population computations) but is extensible to many other DFT programmes.
+The Numpy package is used to carry out statistical computations,[2] whilst the Pandas, Matplotlib and chemlab packages are interfaced with to provide visualisation of the data.[3-5] Finally the IPython package can be used to provide the user with an interactive interface to the system from where they can create extensible and reusable analysis.[6]

 The source code is housed in an open-source repository.
 The code was written in a test-driven development manner, whereby each computational function is written to pass a